 The Issuer's business and transactions are conducted in accordance with the Issuer's and Group's interpretation of applicable laws, tax treaties, regulations, case law and requirements of the tax authorities.
 There is a risk that the Issuer's and Group's interpretation of such tax legislation, tax treaties, regulations, case law or requirements of the tax authorities is incorrect, or that such rules or practice will change, potentially with retroactive effect.
-For example, on 28 October 2021, the Swedish government submitted a proposal on new rules regarding risk tax (Sw. riskskatt) for credit institutions with debt exceeding certain thresholds.
-For financial years commencing in 2022, the threshold has been set to SEK 150 billion.
-Thereafter, the threshold will be indexed on a yearly basis.
-The new rules entered into force on 1 January 2022 and the risk tax rate amounts to 0.05 per cent of a credit institution's debt (computed in a certain way).
-The risk tax rate will be increased to 0.06 per cent as of 1 January 2023.
+For example, a new law regarding risk tax (Sw. riskskatt) for certain credit institutions entered into force on 1 January 2022.
+The new legislation applies to Swedish credit institutions and Swedish branches of foreign credit institutions with liabilities in excess of SEK 150 billion (pursuant to the 2022 threshold).
+In general, the tax is based on each credit institution's opening balance of liabilities and the tax is 0.05 per cent of the taxable basis (0.06 per cent for tax years starting after 31 December 2022).
 The Issuer's debt is above the threshold since the Issuer is part of the same Group as the Swedish Branch.

-In 2021, the Issuer's reported income tax expenses totalled SEK 226,964,088 and its effective tax rate was 20.6 per cent.
+In 2022, the Issuer's reported income tax expenses totalled SEK 175,990,000 and its effective tax rate was 20.6 per cent.
 Should the Issuer's or Group's tax situation for previous, current and future years change, as a result of legislative changes and decisions made by the tax authorities or as a result of changed laws, it could have a material adverse effect on the Issuer's business (should taxes imposed on its products and services negatively impact the demand for such products and services), financial condition (should taxes negatively impact the value of its assets) and results of operations (should taxes increase its costs and thus decrease, among other things, its operating profits).